The Pivot transform allows you to create new columns out of rows in your input that contain a corresponding set of values.

-The Pivot transform requires 1 input transform that has at least 3 columns.
+The Pivot transform requires one input transform that has at least three columns.

-For example, the input could be a SQL Select transform that corresponds to the following SQL Server table:
+For example, the input could be a SQL Select transform that corresponds to the following table:

-In the Pivot configuration dialog, you must configure the following settings:
+In the Pivot configuration dialog, you need to configure the following settings:

-- Value Element - The column containing values that will be used as values of the new output columns (e.g. the Value column in the SearchResults table).
+The Value Element should be set to the values that will be moved from separate rows into the values of the new columns (e.g., the Value column in our example).

-The output of the Pivot transform consists of rows grouped by the Grouping Element column.
+The output of the Pivot transform consists of:

-The values within the new columns come from the Value Element column.
+- The values for the new columns that came from the Value Element column.

-The figure below illustrates the output from the Pivot transform as applied to the SearchResults table.
+The figure below illustrates the output from the Pivot transform as applied to our example input data.